 Freezing is a quick and convenient way to preserve fruits and vegetables at home.
-Home frozen fruits and vegetables of high quality and maximum nutritional value can be produced done correctly.
+You can produce frozen fruits and vegetables of high quality and maximum nutritional value if done correctly.
 Our directions are based on:

-- The chemical and physical reactions which take place during the freezing process.
+- The chemical and physical reactions that take place during the freezing process.

-- Scientific knowledge of the effect of freezing on the tissues of fruits and vegetables.
+- The effect of freezing on the tissues of fruits and vegetables.

 - Food microbiology.